INFORMSJoC/2022.0308/README.md

 This directory provides code used for the computations associated with the quadratic optimization models in the context of undesirable facility location problems for the abovementioned article.

+src contains scripts for the optimization of the MIQP model and visualization of the results: model.py contains functions for building and optimizing the MIQP model, while greedy_heuristic.py applies a greedy heuristic to achieve a feasible solution. plotting.py and results.py contain functions tasked with visualizing results through various different plots as well as excel tables.
+They also contain superordinate functions that create the corresponding results first by running functions from model.py and/or greedy_heuristic.py before creating the corresponding visualization.
+These functions are called by functions in tables_and_figures.py to create the exact same figures and tables that are included in the paper from scratch.
+Lastly, utils.py contains helper and utility functions.

 ## Requirements to run code

 The code uses the following open-source Python packages.